 Edmund Burke Fellowship

-Updates on the 2018 Edmund Burke Fellowship Program will be available in the summer of 2017.
+The Edmund Burke Fellowship Program is currently suspended.
+Updates on the Edmund Burke Fellowship Program will be available when the C-Fam program resumes.

 WHERE: C-Fam’s New York office

 The Edmund Burke Fellowship brings together talented graduate students in the law, international relations and related disciplines for an intensive week of lectures from noted scholars and private briefings from UN diplomats.

 The purpose of the Fellowship is to identify and teach students about the role the United Nations plays in developing new norms and policies in human rights and international law with a special emphasis on life and family matters.